edemaine/poketree/README.md

   the key gets treated as that integer, but drawn as the Pokémon whose National Pokédex number is the same modulo 905.

-You can also specify multiple keys for one operation, e.g., `aa 1 2 3 4`.
+You can also specify multiple keys for one operation, e.g., `i 1 2 3 4`
+or `d 1,2,3,4`.

 ### Augmentations